mburumaxwell/markdownlayer/packages/markdownlayer/README.md

 ## Differences from Contentlayer

 - The content type is inferred from the extension hence markdown is processed correctly and not forced into MDX.
-- Supply configuration in `next.config.js` as an alternative to `markdownlayer.config.js`.
 - Only local content.
 - Only NextJs support.
 - No JSON/YAML content as they can be loaded directly into the JS/TS code.